 Check out that bath!

 The best bit?
 All that walking meant that we could pig ourselves silly!
-From great sandwiches after our long walk in the Glenisle Hotel bar to a romantic candle lit dinner in their restaurant on the first night, with salmon & steak and then drinks by the fire, we were thoroughly happy.
+From great sandwiches after our long walk in the Glenisle Hotel bar to a romantic candlelit dinner in their restaurant on the first night, with salmon & steak and then drinks by the fire, we were thoroughly happy.

-On the second night, we ate at the fantastic Drift Inn, where their selection of 80+ gins, freshly caught scallops (they were the best I’d ever eaten) Lamlash lamb cutlets and beef bourguignon served with potato dauphinoise made for very happy tummies.
+We also ate at the fantastic Drift Inn, where their selection of 80+ gins, freshly caught scallops (they were the best I’d ever eaten) Lamlash lamb cutlets and beef bourguignon served with potato dauphinoise made for very happy tummies.